1. How are Special Agents assigned to offices and how often are Special Agents rotated in their assignments?

 There is no such thing as a typical day for a Special Agent.
 One day you could be executing a search warrant and making an arrest, while the next you could be testifying in court.
 Your morning could entail catching up on paperwork in the office, while the afternoon could bring a meeting with a high-level source.
 No two days are ever the same for an FBI Special Agent.

-Due to the sensitive nature of the FBI’s missions, all FBI positions require a Top Secret Clearance.
+Due to the sensitive nature of our mission, all FBI positions require a Top Secret Clearance; a Special Agent career requires a Top Secret Sensitive Compartmented Information (SCI) Clearance.
 Before employees can start work with the FBI, they must undergo an intensive background investigation that includes a polygraph test, a drug test, credit and records checks and extensive interviews with former and current colleagues, neighbors, friends, professors, etc., covering the last 10 years or as of their 18th birthday.

 All new FBI Special Agents will earn salaries at the GL-10 Special Base Rate for Law Enforcement Officers (LEOs) pay grade.
 Applicants with no prior government service will earn a salary at the GL-10, Step 1 pay level.
 Applicants with prior government service (including FBI professional staff) may be eligible to receive higher steps that are commensurate with their highest previous pay, but they will not enter at higher grades.

-During the Basic Field Training Course (BFTC), New Agent Trainees (NATs) will earn GL-10 salaries, plus locality pay for the Washington, D.C. area, plus availability pay (AVP), which is 25 percent of their basic pay (base plus locality).
-Upon graduation from BFTC and assignment to their first Field Offices, new SAs will be paid at the GL-10 pay level, plus the locality pay that applies to their first offices of assignment, plus AVP.
+During the Basic Field Training Course (BFTC), New Agent Trainees (NATs) will earn GL-10 salaries, plus locality pay for the Washington, D.C. area, plus availability pay (AVP), which is 25% of their basic pay (base plus locality).
+Upon graduation from the BFTC and assignment to their first Field Offices, new Special Agents will be paid at the GL-10 pay level, plus the locality pay that applies to their first offices of assignment, plus AVP.
 The OPM website contains current salary tables to allow employees to determine the locality pay rates for various areas of the country.
 Part-time Special Agents do not receive availability pay.